chinmayasrathore/chinmayasrathore.github.io/_projects/pdfshrinker_project.md

 ---
 layout: page
 title: PDF Shrinker
 description: An easy to use free and open source GUI app that runs on top of Ghostscript for compressing or reducing the size of PDF files.
-Developed by Prof. Chinmaya S Rathore for Windows and Linux.
+Available for Windows and Linux.
 img: assets/pdf/pdfshrinker/pdfs-cover.png
 importance: 3
 category: software